Martu people preserve bilby population with traditional knowledge

 Rangers also manage weeds, track the population of wildlife and feral animals, and work towards improving the quality of desert water sources.

-Dr Westcott and Elder Rita Cutter have developed a very special bond during their time on country and sharing knowledge.
+Dr Vanessa Westcott and Elder Rita Cutter have developed a very special bond during their time on country and sharing knowledge.
 Rita has said she "finally feels as though someone is listening" to her as a traditional owner of the land.
 (Photo credit: Annette Ruzicka)

 Not only does the ranger program help conserve the local environment, but by providing an employment opportunity that strengthens connection to country, it also preserves Martu tradition.
 There is a sense of urgency in passing on these traditions to future generations, as fewer and fewer people begin to know of life before colonial influence.

 One way this knowledge is being preserved is through a bush tucker database.
-Martu rangers including Rita Cutter work with Bush Heritage to document the traditional names and uses of the regional desert food and medicine plants for the first time.
+Birriliburu rangers including Rita Cutter work with Bush Heritage to document the traditional names and uses of the regional desert food and medicine plants for the first time.

 A major focus is tracking the greater bilby population, as the red sands of Katjarra in the south-west of Birriliburu are an ideal breeding habitat.

 It’s estimated that population numbers have dropped to less than 10,000, with a disheartening 10 per cent decrease in the past 12 years.
-Using traditional tracking techniques, the Martu rangers have been able to trace the growth of feral threats such as foxes and cats, as well as map bilby burrows and note any changes.
+Using traditional tracking techniques, the Birriliburu rangers have been able to trace the growth of feral threats such as foxes and cats, as well as map bilby burrows and note any changes.

-Old knowlege, new technology: Rita Cutter looks for fresh bilby burrows while Dr Vanessa Westcott trains ranger Debbie how to map the burrows using GPS.
+Old knowlege, new technology: Rita Cutter looks for fresh bilby burrows while Dr Vanessa Westcott trains ranger Debbie Wongawol how to map the burrows using GPS.
 (Photo credit: Annette Ruzicka)

 Like the rest of the ranger program, it’s a step towards preserving something before it’s lost.